xxyj/blog/docs/README.md

 heroImage: /headicon.jpeg
 features:
 - title: Nothing is True
   details: Everything is information and data.
-Should not be bound by worldly things, nor should it be too much controlled by old ideas
 - title: Everything is permitted
   details: Everything is recognized and allowed by the universe
 - title: Meng is justice